matrix-org/matrix-spec-proposals/proposals/1840-room-types.md

 [MSC2758](https://github.com/matrix-org/matrix-doc/blob/master/proposals/2758-textual-id-grammar.md)
 rules for textual identifiers.

+This proposal defines `m.messaging` as the (thus far) traditional instant-messaging style room found in Element and most other Matrix clients today.
+A room without an `m.room.type` state event may be considered to be of type `m.messaging` for backwards-compatibility reasons, but IM clients aware of room types should add an `m.messaging` room type state event when creating a new room.

 This by itself could be used by a client to properly display rooms based on their intended usage.
 However, to optimize the use of bandwidth for an account used for varying purposes, the filter API